 Most banks and credit unions today provide this service free of charge.
 You can go online and set up an automated payment and/or transfer that takes the guesswork out of managing your budget.

 This comes with the added benefit of ensuring you never miss paying a bill, which may come with some hefty penalties that can easily derail your financial goals.

 One big project at a time, give yourself a break.
 If you try and tackle it all at once, you will get overwhelmed.
 Small meaningful progress every day is where it’s at.

 Constantly add and review your list of goals and progress on them, and then adjust where necessary.
 As you free up time and take care of some of the essential items, you will be able to take on larger and more advanced priorities, such as real estate investing.

 This is where you will be able to make some real money and put yourself on a more sustainable financial path, so be sure to keep your long-term financial goals top of mind as you take each step outlined above.

-Keep reading or listening to something money related to expanding your knowledge and grow your wealth.
+Keep reading or listening to something money related, grow your wealth, and achieve financial success.